kosi-libs/Kodein/README2.md

 }
 ```

-You can retrive a provider or an instance from a factory binded type by using `toLazyProvider` and `toLazyInstance`:
+You can retrive a provider or an instance from a factory bound type by using `toLazyProvider` and `toLazyInstance`:

 ```kotlin
 private val sixSideDiceProvider: () -> Dice by kodein.lazyFactory().toLazyProvider(6)